AdobeDocs/commerce-admin.en/help/b2b/install.md

 The Adobe Commerce B2B extension, `magento/extension-b2b` is only available for Adobe Commerce v2.2.0 or later.
 It is installed after installing Adobe Commerce.

-The B2B extension is delivered as a composer metapackage from the [repo.magento.com](https://repo.magento.com/) repository.
-The metapackage includes the collection of modules that enable the B2B capabilities for an Adobe Commerce instance.

 ## Requirements